jdryg/dls-schematics/Multiplexers/Readme.md

 Multiplexers (or MUX) are circuits which select one of the N input signals and forward it to the output.

+**NOTE:** From v0.6.0 and up, DLS supports tristate buffers.
+All circuits in this category can be modeled using tristate buffers.

 ## Table of contents
 * [1-bit MUX2](#1bit_mux2)
 * [1-bit MUX4](#1bit_mux4)